shwezhu/shwezhu.github.io/content/post/js/basics/prototypal-inheritance.md

 const person = {
   name: 'Jack',
   greet: function () {
-      // 注意这个 this 用的很有名堂, 在继承中如 student.getPrototypeOf(person)
-      // 然后当通过 student 对象的 prototype chain 查找到 greet() 函数时
+      // for student.getPrototypeOf(person), this will below will become to:
-      // this 会变为 student, 所以此时 下面这行代码等价于 console.log('hello, from ' + student.name);
+      // console.log('hello, from ' + student.name)
-      console.log('hello, from ' + this.name);
+      console.log('hello, from ' + this.name)
   }
 };

 const student = {
   study: function () {
-      return 'study';
+      return 'study';\
   },
   __proto__: person
 }